University Hospital Monklands

 What You'll Bring:

-Masters of Pharmacy Degree
+Masters degree in Pharmacy

-Registered member of General Pharmaceutical Council
+Registered to practice with the General Pharmaceutical Council

 What we Offer